GilmoreEng/GOOD-form/GOOD-KiraW.md

 ###Agreed upon actions to be taken.
 |Topic|Decision|
 |:---:|:---:|
 | WEBSITE Timeline for Vis by end of year or ELSE! | Link to other websites on viz creation.
-See chat on Rock Density https://opentopography.org/ and https://hvplot.holoviz.org/ ACCELRATED TIME LINE: Dec 1w, csv to flat render; Dec 2w, render in paraview; Heading and two topics rc.docs
+See chat on Rock Density https://opentopography.org/ and https://hvplot.holoviz.org/ ACCELRATED TIME LINE: Dec 1w, csv to flat render; Dec 2w, render in paraview; Heading and two topics rc.docs.
+|Cureate list useful tutorials on Data clean up tools, aka panads and holoviews, or Amazon Sagemaker.
+Need to be able to see dirty data to make judgement calls on clean up.
+Identify easy cleanup such as bad sensor data, static, and Not-a-Number.
 |re-order rc.docs| Cloud up, Vis up.